A Heritage Statement will be required for the following applications:

 - All applications relating to Historic Parks or Gardens and battlefields.

 If in doubt, then please ask for advice from the Building Conservation or Archaeology Teams.

-Heritage Statements must include internal and external photographs and a construction method statement giving details of appropriate working methods and practices.
-Reference to the Historic Environment Record is expected as a minimum.
-The statement should include: an assessment of the heritage asset’s significance, discuss the impact of the proposal on the heritage asset and its significance and include a statement of how harm has been avoided or minimised through design mitigation.
+Heritage Statements must include internal and external photographs of buildings and structures, and a construction method statement giving details of appropriate working methods and practices.
+A reference to the Historic Environment Record is expected as a minimum.
+The Statement should also include an assessment of the heritage asset’s significance, and explain what the impact of the proposal is on the heritage asset and its significance, and include a statement of how any harm to the asset has been avoided or minimised to protect and safeguard the asset.